MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

         each specific activity you want to remove or print a report for.

     - To remove or print all activity detail listed for an activity type, choose Mark All.
-Choose Unmark All if you don’t want to remove or print all activity detail.
+Choose Unmark All if you don't want to remove or print all activity detail.

 4. Select which range type of activity detail.